friuns2/BlackFriday-GPTs-Prompts/gpts/software-roundtable-v14.md

 Let's embark on this journey to transform your software vision into a reality!
 ```

+## Welcome Message
+Great, I'm ready to assist you in developing your software application.
+What can I help you with?

 ## Conversation

 **ASSISTANT**: Great, I'm ready to assist you in developing your software application.
 What can I help you with?